 What is Stress?

 Stress is a very frequently discussed topic, considering how common it is among people.
 It’s one of the most often assigned topics at school, especially when it comes to definition essays.
-Just take a look at definition essay topics examples and you’ll see how many of them you can link with stress.

 By definition, stress is a specific body’s reaction.
 Your body reacts to changes that require a response or an adjustment.
 When you’re stressed, your body reacts in different ways.
 The possible responses are physical, emotional, and mental.